Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 🔗 https://github.com/Asabeneh/30-Days-Of-Python

 It takes you from absolute beginner to near entry-level in 30 days.
 By the end, I understood Python better than I had after completing a Level 2 coding course.

 1. YouTube — *After the Basics*

-Once you've got the basics, course creators like Mosh Hamedani become incredibly valuable.
+Once you've got the basics, course creators like Mosh Hamedani become incredibly valuable.[^f1]

 🔗 https://www.youtube.com/@programmingwithmosh